Mercury Sable: Fourth generation (2000–2005)

 The 2002 Sable included extra equipment on every trim level, including a CD player and power driver's seat on the GS, and a power moonroof or leather interior on the LS.
 Side airbags and traction control were added as options on all models.
-For 2004, the Sable received minor cosmetic changes to the front and rear fascias, most noticeably the grille was made fully chrome.
+For 2004, the Sable received minor cosmetic changes to the front and rear fascias; most noticeably, the grille was made fully chrome.
 Inside were a new instrument cluster and steering wheel.

-Due to the Mercury brand's discontinuation in Canada, the fourth generation Sable was never available in the Canadian market.
-Thus it was unique to the US and Mexico.
+Due to the Mercury brand's discontinuation in Canada, the fourth generation Sable was never available in the Canadian market; thus, it was unique to the U.S. and Mexico.

 The 2005 Mercury Montego and 2006 Milan were launched as replacements for the Sable.
 Shortly after the Montego's introduction the Sable was discontinued, along with the Taurus wagon; the Taurus sedan continued to be produced, but primarily for the fleet market.
 The last Sable left the Atlanta plant on April 29, 2005.